ailinedominey/my-writing/eduflow-tutorial.md

 With Eduflow, you will be able to:
 <br>

--**Craft student-centered learning experiences:** Project-based learning and workshop review functionalities enable virtual collaboration between peers and instructors.
+- **Craft student-centered learning experiences:** Project-based learning and workshop review functionalities enable virtual collaboration between peers and instructors.

--**Reinforce responsible collaboration skills:** Feature designs encourage students to offer varied, high-quality feedback using prompts, exemplars, and feedback evaluation posts, while instructors moderate for accountability in discussions and set assignment submission rules.
+- **Reinforce responsible collaboration skills:** Feature designs encourage students to offer varied, high-quality feedback using prompts, exemplars, and feedback evaluation posts, while instructors moderate for accountability in discussions and set assignment submission rules.

--**Choose your own level of creative control:** Flexible templates and workflows support both hands-off and detailed editing power.
+- **Choose your own level of creative control:** Flexible templates and workflows support both hands-off and detailed editing power.
 <br>
 ## About this tutorial:
 The goal of this tutorial is to get you started now, and encourage you to delve deeper later.
 By following this guide, you'll create a functional online course to host a lesson or learning unit.